Coin Values Moving with Precious Metals: Up-Dated 11/27/2023: Gold $2010 | Silver $24.66

-The price of silver determines 1943 half dollar value, currently all old silver half dollars are worth a minimum of $7.22 each.
+The price of silver determines 1943 half dollar value, currently all old silver Walking Liberty half dollars are worth a minimum of $8.90

 Two things are of importance to collectors of these Walking Liberty halves and they determine the value of your 1943 half dollar.
 Tops on the list is condition.
 Many halves of the 1940's are available to choose from when a collector is looking for a particular coin.
 Finding one in choice mint condition from the many is the challenge as most are heavily worn.